GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

 //At this point the computer is ready to rumble with it's choice, and the user
 //has made theirs.
 IT'S GO TIME!!!
-//Not so fast bub, first we need to tell the computer how to decide who wins.
+//We now need to tell the computer how to decide who wins.
 In
 //order to do that we're going to need to create a function!

 ###4.
-Compare the choices and tell the user of the result.
+Using comparison to decide the winner!.
 Here we're creating a function called ```compare```.
 The ```compare``` function takes two arguments ```choice1``` and ```choice2```.